-The employees supporting the Company's operations are concurrently employed by Antero Resources and the Company.
-Direct operating expense includes costs charged to the Company of \$6 million, \$7 million and \$9 million during the years ended December 31, 2019, 2020 and 2021, respectively.
+The employees supporting the Company's operations are concurrently employed by Antero Resources and the

+Company.
+Direct operating expense includes costs charged to the Company of \$7 million, \$9 million and \$14 million during the years ended December 31, 2020, 2021 and 2022, respectively.
 These costs were for services provided by employees associated with the operation of the Company's gathering lines, compressor stations and water handling assets.
-For the years ended December 31, 2019, 2020 and 2021, general and administrative expenses charged to the Company by Antero Resources were \$33 million, \$25 million and \$32 million, respectively.
+For the years ended December 31, 2020, 2021 and 2022, general and administrative expenses charged to the Company by Antero Resources were \$25 million, \$32 million and \$30 million, respectively.
 These costs relate to: (i) various business services, including payroll processing, accounts payable processing and facilities management, (ii) various corporate services, including legal, accounting, treasury, information technology and human resources and (iii) compensation, including certain equity-based compensation.
-These expenses are charged to the Company based on (i) the nature of the expenses and are apportioned based on a combination of the Company's proportionate share of gross property and equipment, capital expenditures and labor costs, as applicable, and (ii) an annual management service fee.
-The Company reimburses Antero Resources directly for all general and administrative costs charged to it.
-See Note 12-Equity-Based Compensation and Cash Awards.
+These expenses are charged to the Company based on the nature of the expenses and are apportioned based on a combination of the Company's proportionate share of gross property and equipment, capital expenditures and labor costs, as applicable.
+The Company reimburses Antero Resources directly for all general and administrative costs charged to it, except costs attributable to noncash equity-based compensation, see Note 10-Equity-Based Compensation and Cash Awards.

-(7) Revenue
+(5) Revenue

-All of the Company's gathering and compression revenues are derived from an operating lease agreement, and all of the Company's water handling revenues are derived from service contracts with customers.
+All of the Company's gathering and compression revenues are derived from operating lease agreements, and all of the Company's water handling revenues are derived from service contracts with customers.
 The Company currently earns substantially all of its revenues from Antero Resources.